luchesigui/vemproifood-backend/README.md

 As this service will be a worldwide success,it must be prepared to be fault tolerant, responsive and resilient.

-Use whatever language, tools and frameworks you feel comfortable to.

-Briefly elaborate on your solution, architecture details, choice of patterns and frameworks.
+Use whatever language, tools and frameworks you feel comfortable to, and briefly elaborate on your solution, architecture details, choice of patterns and frameworks.

-Also, make it easy to deploy/run you service locally (consider using some container/vm solution for this).
+Also, make it easy to deploy/run your service(s) locally (consider using some container/vm solution for this).
+Once done, share your code with us.

-Fork this repository and submit your code.